OpenRedstoneEngineers/Chad/README.md

 ## Docs

-Documentation is automatically generated and available at https://openredstoneengineers.github.io/Chad/index.html.
+Documentation is automatically generated and available at: https://openredstoneengineers.github.io/Chad/index.html.